Minneapolis Underage DWI Attorney

 - Possessing alcohol with an intent to consume

-Violating the rules of the Under 21 statute is a misdemeanor and carries different penalties based on blood alcohol content and whether or not the driver has had previous convictions.
-A first offense, if BAC is under .08, will result in a 30-day license suspension.
-If over .08, the driver will be subject to DWI penalties, including imprisonment for up to 90 days, a fine of up to $1,000, and a 90-day license suspension.
+Violating the rules of Minnesota’s Under 21 statute is a misdemeanor and carries different penalties based on blood alcohol content and whether or not the driver has had previous convictions.

 Underage drivers also run the risk of being charged with other related crimes, including: